ntrivisonno/dzhanibekovEffect/README.md

 > Python2.7 already installed on your system

+In case the `virtualenv` package is not installed, and/or the required version of `python2.7` is also not available to ensure compatibility, follow the steps outlined in [Installing Python and virtualenv.](https://github.com/ntrivisonno/dzhanibekovEffect/tree/main?tab=readme-ov-file#installing-python-and-virtualenv-libraries)

 If you have `virtualenv` installed, you can configure an isoleted Python enviroment to run the scripts of the repository.

-En caso de no tener el paquete de `virtualenv` instalado, y/o tampoco la versión de `python` necesaria para que exista compatibilidad, seguir los pasos detallados en [Installing Python and virtualenv.](https://github.com/ntrivisonno/dzhanibekovEffect/tree/main?tab=readme-ov-file#installing-python-and-virtualenv-libraries)

 Also the repository provides a `requirements.txt` file to facilitate the installation of the dependencies.